-SOK Marketler embraced Turkey's most-recognized nostalgic brands, such as Mis, Piyale, Mintax, Evin, and Amigo, as its own and reintroduced them to customers.
-The Company displays its exclusive brands in bright yellow boxes in the stores alongside domestic branded and best-selling equivalent products that are, nevertheless, more expensive.
+SOK Marketler embraced Turkey's most-recognized nostalgic brands, such as Mis, Piyale, Mintax, Evin, and Amigo, as its own and reintroduced them to its customers.
+The Company displays its private label products in bright yellow boxes in the stores alongside domestic branded products.